opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/04_getting_involved/commenting_via_disqus.rst

 To comment on a dataset, or reply to someone's comment:

 1. Go to the Comments tab of the chosen dataset.
-2. (optional) If you are authenticated on Disqus yet, choose an authentication option (through Disqus, Facebook, Google etc. or by creating a whole new Disqus account).
+2. (optional) If you are not authenticated on Disqus yet, choose an authentication option (through Disqus, Facebook, Google etc. or by creating a whole new Disqus account).
 3. Either write a message in the "Start a discussion" texbox, or click on "Reply" under an existing comment to "Join the discussion".
 4. Once the comment is fully written, click on the "Post as [Username]" button below the comment textbox.